Nhujarski/Image-Resizer/README.md

 a desktop application used for resizing image files.

-Built using Electron with JAvaScript, HTML and CSS.
+Built using Electron with JavaScript, HTML and CSS.